 If you receive government funding, and/or want to transfer HPU courses back to your home university, you should take an English proficiency test in your country and submit the results (original or certified) along with your Study Abroad application.
 Submission of acceptable test results exempts you from taking ELS courses and ensures that you will be able to pre-register and enroll in academic courses.

-You must complete a Study Abroad Application Form and mail it to Hawai`i Pacific University.
+You must complete a Study Abroad Application Form.

 You must pay a $50.00 non-refundable application fee.
 For a complete list of accepted payment options please click on the link.Study Abroad Pre-registration Deposit